25 Stylish Ways to Bring Vintage Flair to Your Outdoor Living Space

 Boho style and vintage finds often go hand-in-hand.
 Blend this eclectic style into your outdoor space by searching for vintage decor with unique woven details and antique furnishings in rich colors and finishes.
 For an unexpected twist, incorporate interesting elements usually reserved for the indoors, such as an ornate folding screen and delicate macrame hangings, into your outdoor decorating.

-Painted metal lawn chairs (just like Grandma and Granddad's outdoor seating) remain sentimental favorites that blast us back to gentler times.
-Find original vintage versions at sales, antiques shops, and Internet auction sites; reproduction options are seasonally available at home centers and discount stores.
+Painted metal lawn chairs (just like Grandma and Granddad's outdoor seating) remain sentimental favorites that blast us back to simpler times.
+Find original vintage versions at sales, antique shops, and Internet auction sites; reproduction options are seasonally available at home centers and discount stores.
 Complete the retro look with an antique iron table and a freestanding umbrella.

 No outdoor living space?
-Construct an open-air entertaining and relaxation station from architectural salvage.
+You can construct an open-air entertaining and relaxation station from architectural salvage.
 Build a framework that will support a tin or fabric ceiling, as well as walls crafted from old shutters, doors, and windows.
-Cushion the novel nest by hanging drapery panels, throwing down vibrant area rugs, and fashioning a pillow-plumped daybed from a twin-size mattress set atop upside-down clay pots.
+Cushion the nest by hanging drapery panels, throwing down vibrant area rugs, and fashioning a pillow-plumped daybed from a twin-size mattress set atop upside-down clay pots.

 Think of ways to move your favorite finds to center stage.
 Modernize vintage metal chairs with a vivid paint color that shows up against verdant backdrops and mimics a painted detail on your home.
 Pair the pieces with vintage red wagons playfully packed with an array of potted plants.